Can a cat live in an apartment?

 Perhaps you think that a cat could not feel comfortable in an apartment because the space is smaller and there is no garden.
-In case you might have thought about this, let me tell you that your cat's happiness and stability doesn’t depend on the square meters of your apartment.
-It doesn’t depend if you have an outdoor area or not, or if the litter box is brand new.
+In case you might have thought about this, let me tell you that your cat's happiness and stability doesn’t depend on the size of your apartment.
+It doesn’t depend on whether you have an outdoor area or not, or if the litter box is brand new.

-If you provide them with the food, water, some space where they can explore and play, and most of all, you give them some attention and Love, they will be very happy cats!
+If you provide them with food, water, some space where they can explore and play, and most of all, you give them some attention and love, they will be very happy cats!

 Now let's get into some important details so that you can adapt your life, to live with your furry and lovely partner in your apartment.

 USE BIODEGRADABLE LITTER (Cats like it and is good for our environment!): There are many types of cat's litter that are biodegradable, such as corn, grass seed, newspaper, wheat, wood and others.
 Do some tests first to see which one your cat likes so that which one he likes and if it's the right one for you as well.
 Avoid using clay and crystal litters as they don't degrade and affect our ecosystem.

 YOU NEED A LITTER BOX (Long lasting): You will need a box to place the litter where your cat will leave its poop and urine.
 Don't stress about getting the fancier litter box, it will not be necessary.
 Buy a regular box made of a durable material so that it lasts, so you don't have to keep replacing it.
 Avoid getting recycled paper litter boxes, as you will have to keep buying and replacing, plus it's not good for our planet.

 To better ensure that the odor is reduced and that your cat has more space to leave his waste, we recommend that you purchase 2 litter boxes per cat.GET A FEW TOYS (To play-with-you and play-alone):